selendra/selendra-wiki/docs/maintain/maintain-guides-validator-payout.md

 :::info

-Validators set their preference as a percentage of the block reward, _not_ an absolute number of DOT.
-Polkadot's block reward is based on the _total_ amount at stake, with the reward peaking when the amount staked is at 50% of the total supply.
+Validators set their preference as a percentage of the block reward, _not_ an absolute number of SEL.
+Selendra's block reward is based on the _total_ amount at stake, with the reward peaking when the amount staked is at 50% of the total supply.
 The commission is set as the amount taken by the validator; that is, 0% commission means that the validator does not receive any proportion of the rewards besides that owed to it from self-stake, and 100% commission means that the validator